lusis/Noah/README.md

 > ZooKeeper is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.
 All of these kinds of services are used in some form or another by distributed applications.

-Essentially Noah, is a port of those concepts into a stateless RESTful application.
+Essentially Noah is a port of parts of that functionality into a stateless RESTish application.

-## Blog Posts
+## Some background
-It's probably worth reading the following blog posts before going any further.
-There seems to be some misunderstanding.
-Noah is not a replacement for ZK.
+It's probably worth reading the following blog posts before going any further to clear up any possible misunderstandings.
+Noah is not a direct replacement for ZK.
 It's a conceptual port.
 More than anything, it was an itch I needed to scratch:

 - [On Noah - Part 1](http://blog.lusis.org/blog/2011/05/16/on-noah-part-1/)
 - [On Noah - Part 2](http://blog.lusis.org/blog/2011/05/17/on-noah-part-2/)